AdityaKathera/stonkmarketanalyzer/AI_NEWS_SUMMARIZER_COMPLETE.md

 ## User Flow

-1. User logs in and adds stocks to watchlist
+1. User logs in and adds stocks to portfolio
 2. Clicks "📰 News" tab in navigation
-3. System fetches latest news for all watchlist stocks
+3. System fetches latest news for all portfolio stocks
 4. AI summarizes each article with sentiment and impact
 5. User can:
    - View all news or filter by ticker